Music City Peds’ Policies and Procedures

 As founder and owner of Music City Peds, I would like to express my gratitude for your decision to entrust your care to us.
 We are passionate about what we do and strive to provide exceptional care to our clients and their families.

 Please review our policies and procedures in order to be informed about essential clinical and logistical aspects of your care with Music City Peds.
-I am hopeful that clear expectations will promote optimal communication and satisfaction as we work together.
+In our experience, we’ve found that that clear expectations promote optimal communication and satisfaction as we work together.

 Caitlin Rissler, owner and nurse practitioner

-- We only charge for appointments.
-No added fees for correspondence between visits that may include refills, phone calls, forms, etc. We encourage clients to communicate with us between appointments as necessary and do not want to deter anyone from corresponding with us due to cost concerns.
+- We encourage clients to communicate with us between appointments as necessary and do not want to deter anyone from corresponding with us due to cost concerns.
+We do not charge for letters, forms, phone messages (including brief phone calls), or portal messages.
+If you require a phone call that exceeds 15 minutes, your clinician may discuss charging an appropriate fee.

-- Our clinic coordinator can offer information to potential new clients regarding fees for different types of initial visits.
+- During the intake process, our clinic coordinator can offer information to potential new clients regarding fees for different types of initial visits.

 - However, we understand that things come up last minute and can interfere with your appointment time.
 As a courtesy, IF you are able to reschedule (and keep) your appointment for another slot within 5 business days with one of our available providers, we will apply the $100 late cancellation or no show fee to that kept appointment!